adamAfro/fcqr/src/readme.md

 For better experience user may install app as PWA, which needs a browser.
 Main focus is on Chrome and less on Firefox, since it does not support speech recognition.
 Having the app a need for a browser provides issues:

 - [x] Firefox and Chrome have slightly different implementations of speech synthesis - in chrome you need to specify `(msg as SpeechSynthesisUtterance).lang` which is not needed in Firefox.
 Another thing is about language codes - Chrome uses `pl_PL` and Firefox `pl-PL` - a matter of `(code as string).replace('_', '-')`

-- [ ] chrome provides unwanted bottom bar for input elements with saved passwords and other utilities

-- [ ] window size may not be stable - sometimes app shrinks vertically by few percentages

 ### :evergreen_tree: Offline access